AdobeDocs/commerce-testing/src/pages/functional-testing-framework/debugging.md

 If you get a warning `Path to Codeception for local machine is not configured.`:

 1. Click `Fix`, then `+`, and select `Codeception Local`.
-1. Click `...` and locate `/vendor/bin/codecept` in your Magento installation folder.
+1. Click `...` and locate `/vendor/bin/codecept` in your Adobe Commerce or Magento Open Source installation folder.

 The easiest method of tagging a test for debugging is the following: